-CAHPS®/HOS Provider Resource Guide
+CAHPS/HOS Provider Resource Guide

 For more than 20 years, Wellcare has offered a range of Medicare products, which offer affordable coverage beyond Original Medicare.
 Beginning Jan.
 1, 2022, our affiliated Medicare product brands, including Allwell, Health Net, Fidelis Care, Trillium Advantage, and 'Ohana Health Plan transitioned to the newly refreshed Wellcare brand.
-If you have any questions, please contact Provider Relations.
+If you have any questions about this change, please contact Provider Relations.

-- By Allwell

-- By Fidelis Care

-- By Health Net
+By Allwell By Fidelis Care By Health Net

-- By 'Ohana Health Plan By Trillium Advantage
+- By 'Ohana Health Plan - By Trillium Advantage